-In its efforts to improve the school nutrition environment, promote student health, and reduce childhood obesity, the district will adhere to the Arkansas Rules Governing Nutrition and Physical Activity Standards in Arkansas Public Schools.
-To promote nutrition, physical activity, and other school based activities that will improve student wellness, the District has established the following goals.
+In its efforts to improve the school nutrition environment, promote student health, and reduce childhood obesity, the District will adhere to the DESE Rules Governing Nutrition and Physical Activity Standards And Body Mass Index For Age Assessment Protocols.
+To promote nutrition, physical activity, and other school based activities that will improve student wellness, the District, working with the SNPAAC, has established the following goals:

-- 1. Appoint a district school health coordinator (designated district official) who shall be responsible for ensuring that each school fulfills the requirements of this policy; - 2.
-Implement a grade appropriate nutrition education program that will develop an awareness of and appreciation for nutrition and physical activity throughout the curriculum; - 3.
-Enforce existing physical education requirements and engage students in healthy levels of vigorous physical activity; - 4.
-Strive to improve the quality of physical education curricula and increase the training of physical education teachers; - 5.
-Follow the Arkansas Physical Education and Health Education Frameworks in grades K-12; - 6.
-Not use food or beverages as rewards for academic, classroom, or sports performances; - 7.
-Ensure that drinking water is available without charge to all students; - 8.
-Establish class schedules, and bus routes that don't directly or indirectly restrict meal access; - 9.
-Provide students with ample time to eat their meals in pleasant cafeteria and dining areas; - 10.
-Establish no more than nine (9) school wide events which permit exceptions to the food and beverage limitations established by Rule.
-The schedule of the events shall be by school, approved by the principal, and shall be part of the annual school calendar; - 11.
-Abide by the current allowable food and beverage portion standards; - 12.
-Meet or exceed the more stringent of Arkansas' or the U.S. Department of Agriculture's Nutrition Standards for reimbursable meals and a la' carte foods served in the cafeteria; - 13.
-Restrict access to vended foods, competitive foods, and foods of minimal nutritional value (FMNV) as required by law and Rule; - 14.
-Conform new and/or renewed vending contracts to the content restrictions contained in the Rules and reduce district dependence on profits from the sale of FMNV. - 15.
-Provide professional development to all district staff on the topics of nutrition and/or physical activity;

-16. Utilize the School Health Index available from the Center for Disease Control (CDC) to assess how well the district is doing at implementing this wellness policy and at promoting a healthy environment for its students;
+- 1. Implement a grade appropriate nutrition education program that will develop an awareness of and appreciation for nutrition and physical activity throughout the curriculum; - 2.
+Enforce existing physical education requirements and engage students in healthy levels of vigorous physical activity; - 3.
+Strive to improve the quality of physical education curricula and increase the training of physical education teachers; - 4.
+Follow the Arkansas Physical Education and Health Education Frameworks in grades K-12; - 5.
+Not use food or beverages as rewards for academic, classroom, or sports performances; - 6.
+Establish class schedules and bus routes that do not directly or indirectly restrict meal access; - 7.
+Provide students with ample time to eat their meals in pleasant cafeteria and dining areas; - 8.
+Abide by the current allowable food and beverage portion standards; - 9.
+Meet or exceed the more stringent of Arkansas' or the U.S. Department of Agriculture's (USDA) Nutrition Standards for reimbursable meals and a la' carte foods served in the cafeteria; - 10.
+Restrict access to competitive foods as required by law and Rule; - 11.
+Conform new and/or renewed vending contracts to the content restrictions contained in the Rules and reduce district dependence on profits from the sale of competitive foods. - 12.
+Provide professional development to all district staff on the topics of nutrition and/or physical activity; - 13.
+Utilize the School Health Index available from the CDC to assess how well the district is doing at implementing this wellness policy and at promoting a healthy environment for its students.